 Different colored triangular markers indicate the route.
 Trail markers are nailed to the trees, ignore any paint on trees etc.

 Barefoot friendly though there may be short gravelly sections that may bother very sensitive hooves.

-Cell service: AT&T and Straight-talk work great.
-Verizon, Tmobile, Sprint etc get zero reception.
+Cell service: AT&T, Verizon, Cricket and Straight-talk work great.
+Tmobile, Sprint etc get very little reception.